Please note that this page is currently a work in process and is being updated

 In addition to his long-standing interest in music and song writing, it was not uncommon for Neil to be balancing several of his various entrepreneurial projects at the same time, such as an art print and poster publishing company, Southwind Editions - The Fine Art Of Living, that he formed and managed with his youngest daughter during the 1990's.

-Neil considers it another stroke of good luck that he was asked to play in working with the film company principals in Chicago and with the executive producer and respective parties in California assisted in the production of the documentary film, Piaf - Her Story ...
+Neil considers it another stroke of good luck that the role he was asked to play in working with the film company principals in Chicago and with the executive producer and respective parties in California assisted in the production of the documentary film, Piaf - Her Story ...
 Her Songs starring Raquel Bitton.
 The documentary is an entertaining story about the life of the French chanteuse Edith Piaf told through a wonderful theatrical presentation by singer Raquel Bitton.

-Neil was given a credit in the film as Special Consultant.
-The film is available on DVD at Amazon.com.
+He was honoured to be given credit in the film as Special Consultant.
+Distributed by Lionsgate, the documentary is available on DVD.